libdebug/libdebug/docs/quality_of_life/elf_api.md

 **libdebug** follows the same approach as [pwntools](https://docs.pwntools.com/en/stable/elf/elf.html#pwnlib.elf.elf.ELF.nx) to determine if NX is enabled: if there is a `PT_GNU_STACK` program header with the executable flag (`PF_X`) unset, the kernel will enforce NX, otherwise architecture-specific checks are done.

 You can check if the binary uses NX protections using the `nx` attribute of the [LinuxRuntimeMitigations](../../from_pydoc/generated/data/elf/linux_runtime_mitigations) object.
 Other than a boolean value, this attribute may also be `None`, indicating that the check depends on whether the process has `READ_IMPLIES_EXEC` in its [personality](https://man7.org/linux/man-pages/man2/personality.2.html).
-In this case, the [Binary Report](#binary-report) will s`Depends` for NX.
+In this case, the [Binary Report](#binary-report) will print `Depends` for NX.

 Read more about NX checks in [pwntools' documentation](https://docs.pwntools.com/en/stable/elf/elf.html#pwnlib.elf.elf.ELF.nx).

 ### 🧵 Stack Executable Permissions
 Legacy software sometimes relied on the stack being executable for correct operation.
 An example of this is the use of runtime [stack-based trampolines](https://en.wikipedia.org/wiki/Trampoline_(computing)#Stack_trampolines) which GCC traditionally used for nested functions.
 The GNU loader decides the stack page permissions based on the `PT_GNU_STACK` program header flags.
 If the `PF_X` flag is set, the stack will be mapped as executable, otherwise it will be non-executable.
 Legacy executables do not include a `PT_GNU_STACK` program header, in which case the default stack permissions depend on the architecture.
 The GNU loader defines `DEFAULT_STACK_PERMS` for this purpose.
 The general case (e.g. AArch64) is `RW` \[[Source](https://elixir.bootlin.com/glibc/glibc-2.42/source/sysdeps/generic/stackinfo.h#L27)\], but on i386 and AMD64 (among others) it is `RWX` \[[x86_64 Source](https://elixir.bootlin.com/glibc/glibc-2.42/source/sysdeps/x86_64/stackinfo.h#L37), [x86 Source](https://elixir.bootlin.com/glibc/glibc-2.42/source/sysdeps/i386/stackinfo.h#L31)\].

-Independently of page permissions, execution permissions will not be enforced if the NX (Non-eXecutable) feature is not enabled (see [NX (Non-eXecutable) Protection](#nx-non-xecutable-protection)).
+Independently of page permissions, execution permissions will not be enforced if the NX (Non-eXecutable) feature is disabled (see [NX (Non-eXecutable) Protection](#nx-non-xecutable-protection)).

 **libdebug** checks if the stack is executable by looking for a `PT_GNU_STACK` program header.
 If found, it checks if the `PF_X` flag is set.
 If not found, it falls back to the architecture-specific default stack permissions defined by the GNU loader.